top of page

 MD, PhD

 Professor Emeritus of International Health at Karolinska Institutet in Stockholm, Sweden.
-He is a gynecologist with extensive experience from working in Africa both as a clinician and a teacher.
+Gynecologist with extensive experience as a clinician and a teacher in Africa.

 Abdominal aortic compression is an important maneuver in situations with major postpartum hemorrhage.
 Especially in low-income countries, where the access to blood products is limited, this maneuver might save many lives and can easily be taught to different categories of healthcare workers.
 Abdominal aortic compression allows temporarily bleeding control that makes it possible to for example perform insertion of intrauterine balloon tamponade to achieve permanent hemostasis.
 It can also be used during transportation to higher level of care and can be maintained for hours.